martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 Alternative Name:

-: The remainder of the frame contents contains the alternative name, encoded as an ASCII string; see the definition in {{field}} for more details.
+: The remainder of the frame contains a single alternative name, encoded as an ASCII string; see the definition in {{field}} for more details on the encoding.

 If a server sends multiple ALTSVCB frames for the same origin, clients MUST ignore any frames other than the most recent.